amandeepmittal/amanhimself.dev/content/posts/react-native-geolocation-to-get-postal-address.md

 ## Create a React Native app with expo-cli

 Create a new React Native project using `expo-cli` and then install the dependencies required to build this demo app.
-Let's breakdown what we are going to implement:
+Let's break down what we are going to implement:

 - The demo app is going to mimic a food delivery app feature where when an end-user opens the app, the first thing they are prompted for is to fetch their current location.
 Let's call this screen a Welcome screen.
 - Only once the location is fetched, will the end-user be taken to the Home screen of the app.
 This is a condition we are going to put in our demo.
 - We will be using a stack navigator from [React Navigation](https://reactnavigation.org/docs/getting-started) library.
-This is just an example to understand the concepts of using Geolocation data in a React Native app.
+This is just an example of understanding the concepts of using Geolocation data in a React Native app.
 You can use the same concepts in the way you want to implement the feature of fetching the current location.

 Open a terminal window and execute the following commands: